 Manhattan’s inns let you live like a local: From the tip of the Village to Harlem, bed-and-breakfasts offer travelers an experience of Manhattan that is intimate and offbeat-somehow close to the bone.
 Tucked into houses all over the island, usually on side streets away from the razzmatazz of the avenues, these small inns offer guests individual attention, quiet, and savvy access to their neighborhoods – and the shops, cafes, and local pleasures guidebooks sometimes overlook.
 Formal or funky loaded with charm, Manhattan B&Bs reflect the individual character of the neighborhood and the personality of the people who keep them.
 1871 House: Every grand room and suite in this historic brownstone between Lexington and Park is impeccably dressed.
 The original period details-wood-and-ironwork, moldings, flawless plank floors-make a happy marriage with the well-selected romantic antiques, fixtures, and linens.
-Owners Lia and Warren take no shortcuts with amenities, low-tech and high.
+The Owners take no shortcuts with amenities, low-tech and high.
 Wake under a stack of plump covers in an antique iron bed, then check your email with Wi-Fi.
 Gaze through the lace at the window and plan your day: shopping at Barneys?
 Dinner at JoJo?
 Ambling through galleries” You’re only minutes away.

 Make Business Travel a Pleasure by Staying at Bed and Breakfast (TransWorldNews)